Ron MacLean: Hockey Night in Canada

 In addition to hosting HNIC, he has been a part of the CBC's Olympics coverage since 1988.
 He took over as chief anchor following the departure of Brian Williams to CTV/TSN.
 MacLean was the main sportscaster and host for the 2008 Summer Olympic Games in Beijing until his mother died, causing him to hand over duties to Scott Russell.
 In 1993, MacLean served as an ice level reporter for NBC Sports' coverage of the NHL All-Star Game in Montreal.
 MacLean has also hosted CBC's coverage of the Queen's Plate.

 Beginning with the 2014–15 NHL season, MacLean was hired by Rogers Media when the company acquired the national rights to the NHL.
 MacLean was removed from the host position of Hockey Night in Canada, but retained his role as host of Coach's Corner, and became an on-location host for the new, travelling Hometown Hockey broadcasts introduced that season.
 On June 27, 2016, Rogers announced that MacLean would be reinstated as host of the early games on Hockey Night beginning in the upcoming season, replacing George Stroumboulopoulos.

 On November 9, 2019, MacLean's co-host Don Cherry made remarks during Coach's Corner suggesting that Canadian immigrants benefit from the sacrifices of veterans and do not wear remembrance poppies.
 MacLean, who nodded during Cherry's rant and flashed a thumbs-up sign at the end of Saturday's segment, apologized the following day for staying silent during Cherry's remarks.
 The following day, Sportsnet president Bart Yabsley announced that Cherry had been fired: "Following further discussions with Don Cherry after Saturday night's broadcast, it has been decided it is the right time for him to immediately step down."
 The following day, Cherry expressed his disappointment over MacLean's apology.
 On November 16, 2019, MacLean addressed and reflected on the incident during Hockey Night in Canada, the first without Cherry, also announcing the end of Coach's Corner.

+MacLean was criticized for making a comment about roofies on a broadcast of the 2026 Stanley Cup Final, during a parody segment of The Hangover where Phil Pritchard and Craig Campbell are found passed out on a rooftop with the Stanley Cup in Las Vegas, in which MacLean remarked "The roofies, they'll get you every time".
+He apologized the next day stating that he had used the term lightly.